SiddhanthNB/DataScience-Portfolio/README.md

 # About Me
-An ambitious Data Scientist, a progressive Electronics and Communication Engineer with an everlasting appetite to learn.
-I really like the story telling aspect of the field.
+An ambitious Data Scientist, a programmer by passion, a progressive Electronics and Communication Engineer with an everlasting appetite to learn.
 Find me on [LinkedIn](https://www.linkedin.com/in/siddhanth-nagendra-bhimakari/), [Github](https://github.com/SiddhanthNB).

-Following are the repositories for my data science projects completed by me for self learning, and hobby purposes.
+Following are the repositories for my data science projects made for self learning, and hobby purposes.

 # Contents